You may hear endometrial cancer being called womb cancer, but there are other cancers that take place in the womb.

 If you haven’t yet been through the menopause, any bleeding that is heavier than normal or any bleeding between your usual period could be a symptom.

-It's unlikely your symptoms will be caused by womb cancer, but it's important to see your doctor if you notice unusual bleeding just in case.
+It's unlikely your symptoms will be caused by womb cancer, but it's important to speak to your doctor if you notice unusual bleeding just in case.

 Make a note of dates, length or heaviness of bleeding to describe to them.
 Your doctor will ask you some questions and may also do an internal examination.